adelapie/ghidra-evm/README.md

 ## Utilization

-ghidra-evm allows EVM bytecode with extension .evm and .evm_h.
-EVM bytecode in a .evm file is encoded in  binary  form without any magic number or tags.
+ghidra-evm detects EVM bytecode in files with extension .evm and .evm_h.
+The latter being generated via solc using the --bin and --bin-runtime options.
+On the other hand, EVM bytecode can be encoded in binary in a .evm file without any magic number of tags.

 Hex code can be converted  to a .evm file via python using for instance a modified version of convert_bytecode.py (see ethersplay, https://raw.githubusercontent.com/crytic/ethersplay/master/utils/convert_bytecode.py)

 ```